Reduced-order modeling of unsteady fluid flow using neural network ensembles: Methods

 Bagging~\cite{breiman1996bagging} is an algorithm that consists of two stages: bootstrapping and aggregation.
 Bootstrapping is a resampling technique where multiple random subsets of the data set, chosen through sampling with replacement, are constructed.
 The subsets of the data typically contain the same number of data points as the original data set.
 This approach leads to individual data points being present multiple times in the individual subsets.
 An example of bootstrapping is shown in Figure~\ref{fig:bagged}, where the bootstrapped data sets contain more or less instances of the original data points.
 Multiple base models are trained individually on each of the bootstrapped data sets, which can be done in parallel.
 The aggregation stage creates an ensemble model by taking an average of the predictions given by each weak learner.
 Given $m$ weak learners $f_{i}$, the aggregate prediction $\bar{f}$ is given as

 Bagging reduces the issue of error propagation by averaging the errors of multiple weak learners, which will become increasingly small as the number of learners grows, leading to much lower variance.
 Bagging also offers a considerable gain in robustness and generalization by leveraging the diversity of the weak learners to increase the capability of handling varying patterns outside of the training data.
+As an increasing number of weak learners are added, the reduction in variance plateaus, leading to diminishing returns in performance gains.
+After a certain point, the computational cost of adding more weak learners outweighs the marginal improvement in predictive performance.
+As the complexity of the problem increases, the number of weak learners required to make accurate predictions also generally increases.
+While theoretical considerations can be made to analyze the trade-offs between bias, variance, and covariance to determine the optimal number of weak learners, this number is difficult to choose a priori.
+A reasonable choice is based on both the problem's complexity and similar problems found in the literature, which are not yet present in our case and are established in this work.